hoanhan101/gray/_drafts/2020-05-25-design-data-intensive-apps.md

     - B-trees:
       - Like SSTables, B-trees keep key-value pairs sorted by key, which allows efficient key-value lookups and range queries.
       - Instead of breaking down the database into variable-size segments and always writing sequentially, B-trees break into fixed-size blocks/pages and reading/writing one page at a time.
+      - Every modification is first written to a write-ahead log (WAL) so that the index can be restored to a consistent state after a crash.
   - Transactional processing or analytic?
     - The basic database access pattern is similar to processing business transaction (create, read, update, delete record), as known as online transaction processing (OLTP).
     - Since OLTP are expected to be highly available as they're critical to the operation of the business, they're reluctant to let business analysts run ad-hoc analytic queries.